salmabenslimane/dataeng/README.md

 📂 Reminders :
 * Airflow = a scheduler for data pipelines.

 * Docker = a mini Linux environment inside your Windows.
 👉 “Please run this as if I were on Linux, where Airflow works perfectly.”

+* Postgres (or another RDBMS) is used by Airflow to store its metadata (DAG definitions, DAG run records, task instances etc)

+* DuckDB is a file-based analytical database optimized for fast OLAP queries (single file, great for analytics).
+It is not designed to be a multi-process transactional metadata store for a scheduler system.

+* The YAML defines two containers: postgres (Airflow metadata DB) and airflow (Airflow process).